 - can to prove that you are 'unintentionally homeless' (that it is not your fault that you became homeless)

-- can prove you are in 'priority need' (the definition of which varies between the different nations and which will be abolished altogether in Scotland by the end of 2012)
+- can prove you are in 'priority need' (the definition of which varies between the different nations and which has been abolished altogether in Scotland)

 Only once you have passed these stringent tests will you be considered 'statutorily homeless' and only then do local authorities have a duty to house you.
 This is known as 'the main homelessness duty'.